cloudmesh-community/book/chapters/iaas/aws/aws-lambda.md

 Let us create our first Lambda function.

-Step 1: Firts, We need an AWS account.
+Step 1: First, We need an AWS account.
 This is discussed in Section :warning:.

 Step 2: We will be writing a function that we call `isPalindrome`, which will check if the string is palindrome or not.